 - Get your ice ready because you will need to cool your coffee rapidly.

-- You will want to cool it as soon as possible so you can dump one to two cups of ice into a thick glass or a stainless steel mixing pot to achieve this.
-You’re going to want to put aside some cream or milk, and maybe some syrup or sugar later.
+- You will want to cool it as soon as possible, so you can dump one to two cups of ice into a thick glass or a stainless steel mixing pot to achieve this.
+You’ll want to put aside some cream or milk and maybe some syrup or sugar later.

 Stage 3: Pour the coffee

-- Making sure you don’t use a small glass bottle, the glass could break with hot coffee.
+- Make sure you don’t use a small glass bottle; the glass could break with hot coffee.

-- In the mixing pot, mug, cup, bowl of your choice and pour the hot coffee easily onto the ice.
+- In the mixing pot, mug, cup, or bowl of your choice, pour the hot coffee easily onto the ice.
 The ice is going to start melting, and that’s okay.